Independent Evaluation Reports

-The Evaluation Branch at UNFPA conducts independent thematic and country programme evaluations within the framework of the current UNFPA current Strategic Plan (2008-2013).
+The Independent Evaluation Office at UNFPA conducts independent thematic and country programme evaluations within the framework of the current UNFPA current Strategic Plan (2008-2013).

 Thematic Evaluations focus on relevant themes that are important to UNFPA and its mandate.
-Within this type of evaluation, the Evaluation Branch also engages in evaluations conducted jointly with other United Nations organizations.
+Within this type of evaluation, the Independent Evaluation Office also engages in evaluations conducted jointly with other United Nations organizations.

 Country Programme Evaluations consist of a two-level assessment of the contribution of UNFPA, namely: a) an analysis of the UNFPA three focus areas in terms of relevance, efficiency, effectiveness and potential sustainability; b) an analysis of UNFPA's positioning according to the domains of strategic alignment (corporate and systemic), responsiveness and added value.